Student accommodation is provided on all three Massey campuses. To secure a place, you need to apply online.

-Make you sure you apply early, when applications open.
-Applications received later on will only be considered if rooms are still available.
+Make sure you apply early when applications open.
+Applications received later on will be considered if rooms are still available.

 Prepare your application

-You need to register with the online Accommodation Gateway before you can apply.
+You need to register with the online Accommodation Portal before you can apply.

 When completing the registration, make sure the email address you enter is your personal email.
 Your email address will be your login username and the address we use to communicate with you throughout the application process.